 Read next: Five myths about the BBC TV license busted

 FLAC stands for Free Lossless Audio Codec, with the most important part of that being 'Lossless'.
-Well, free is pretty good too, of course.
+Well, the 'free' bit is pretty good too, of course.

 Lossless audio already exists in many forms, with plenty of streaming services adding the option of higher quality music listening.
-These vary in quality of course depending on the service, but generally can be heard by most as higher fidelity.
+These vary in quality of course depending on the service.

-How to listen to the BBC Proms in lossless
+How to listen to the BBC Proms with a high-quality stream

 To get at the lossless feed for this year's Proms, you’ll need to go via BBC Radio 3.
-Since this high-quality format can’t currently be transmitted over radio, this will be done using the internet.
+Since this high-quality format can’t currently be transmitted over radio, this will have to be done using an internet connection instead.

 Do I have the right equipment to enjoy the BBC Proms in high quality lossless audio?

-To get the full experience of the BBC Proms in high quality, it’s best to have a decent audio setup at home.
+To get the full experience of the BBC Proms 2017 with a high quality output, it’s best to have a decent audio setup at home.
 Either a good pair of headphones or an impressive set of speakers are the best way to listen.
-Of course you can also listen through your computer speaker or phone's tinny effort, but don’t expect to pick up much in the way of quality enhancements.
+Of course, you can also listen through your computer speaker or phone's tinny effort, but don’t expect to pick up much in the way of quality enhancements.

 Your best bet is to pick up a decent set of headphones, to be truly immersed in the experience so it feels like you’re really there.
 One way to maximise this is to go for cans that cut out any background noise around the listener, like a set from out pick of the best noise cancelling headphones.

-Bare in mind that a Bluetooth connected set of headphones which are older might not have the aptX connectivity that allows for maximum quality streaming from device to headphones.
+Bear in mind that older Bluetooth headphones might not have the aptX connectivity that allows for maximum quality streaming from device to headphones.
 Also, wireless headphones won't offer as high-quality playback as a wired pair, as some information is occasionally lost during transfer.

 When is the BBC Proms 2017 start date?

-The BBC will begin airing the Proms 2017 on BBC Radio 3, from Friday July 14.
-The final date for the Proms is Saturday September 9.
+The BBC will begin airing the Proms 2017 on BBC Radio 3 from Friday July 14.
+The end date for the Proms is Saturday September 9.
 You can listen via your radio, DAB radio or internet-connected device.